jordan95v/jordan95v/README.md

 📚 I'm currently a student at ESGI (Ecole Supérieure de Génie Informatique) in the Software Architecture branch (3rd year)

-🏢 I'm currently contracted inside Afnor GROUPE, in the PFNR team.
+🏢 I am doing my apprenticeship at Afnor GROUPE, in the PFNR team.
 We mostly do backend about french and foreign standards.

 ## Projects